chrisburr/DIRAC/docs/source/AdministratorGuide/Installation/make_release.rst

   [merge "ours"]
         driver = true

-this let's git know which files you want to ignore when you merge master into devel.
+this lets git know which files you want to ignore when you merge `master` into `devel`.

 Now, you need to make sure that what's merged in master is propagated to the devel branch.
 From the local fork::